Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models: Introduction

-\paragraph{Viscous-plastic sea-ice solvers} Currently there are mainly two solution approaches for VP sea-ice models.
-First, and most commonly, explicit time stepping procedures for the momentum equation are used.
-Here, as proposed by \cite{HunkeDukowicz1997}, pseudo-elastic terms are added to sea-ice stresses, which leads to the elastic-viscous-plastic (EVP) method.
-The EVP approach increases the order of the time derivative, making the dynamic equations less stiff.
-The resulting momentum equation can be integrated explicitly, albeit using a large number of small time steps for each outer time step of the sea-ice model.
 With recent modifications to EVP \cite{Boullion2013, Lemieux2012, Kimmritz2015}, accurate VP solutions are possible in principle, but because the convergence rate of the method is linear and slow for high resolution simulations, practical solvers limit the number of iterations and hence the accuracy \cite{Koldunov19}.
-In spite of this, EVP is the most commonly used method of solving the momentum equations in sea-ice climate models.
-Second, implicit methods for the momentum equation are used.
+In spite of this, EVP is the most commonly used method of solving the momentum equation in sea-ice climate models.
+Secondly, implicit methods for the momentum equation are used.
 These range from the application of a few Picard iterations per time step \cite{ZhangHibler1997}, to more sophisticated Newton solvers with better convergence properties \cite{Lemieux2010,Losch2014,MehlmannRichter2016newton}.
 Fully converged solutions with Newton solvers are still very expensive for climate-type applications, which is why they have been mostly used as reference solutions for the VP model to evaluate non-optimal solvers such as EVP \cite[e.g.,][]{Lemieux2012, KIMMRITZ2017}.
-The main challenge of implicit solvers is that they require solutions of the large implicit systems arising upon linearizations.